-On Wednesday and Thursday, during Rotating Study Hall, the Jr./Sr. High school will have "Thunder Time" where Response to Intervention (RTI) and enrichment activities will take place.
+On Wednesday and Thursday, during Seminar, the Jr./Sr. High school will have "Thunder Time" where Response to Intervention (RTI) and enrichment activities will take place.

-Based upon each student's score on the NWEA test, students may be placed in an RTI group where they will be assigned to a teacher and academic interventions for specific skills in a certain subject will be provided.
+Based upon each student's score on the NWEA and/or the PreACT tests, students may be placed in an RTI group where they will be assigned to a teacher and academic interventions for specific skills in a certain subject will be provided.